yaoliUoA/MDPM/README.md

  0. Copy the mex file `im2colstep` and paste it under `cnn` directory.
 0. **Runing MDPM**
  0. Run the `demo.m`.
 It should be working properly if you have followed aforementioned instructions.
- 0. **Important:** It may takes some time get the final classification result, so it is suggested to run MDPM on a cluster where jobs can be run in parallel.
+ 0. **Important:** It may takes some time to get the final classification result, so it is suggested to run MDPM on a cluster where jobs can be run in parallel.
 The `*.sh` scripts are provided to submit jobs on a cluster.

 ### Feedback